-When I had a look online for other types of Pink Gin cupcake recipes I could only find a handful and most had used a lemon sponge and added the Gin to the buttercream, so you get both flavors and one doesn’t overpower the other but why couldn’t they be in the sponge and the buttercream?
+When I had a look online for other types of Pink Gin cupcake recipes I could only find a handful and most had used a lemon sponge and added the Gin to the buttercream.
+I decided to be different and add Pink Gin to both the cupcake and the buttercream.
 I made just a simple sponge and instead of adding vanilla I added the Gin and the lemon juice.
 I only used a few teaspoons of Gin but you can make them as strong or as weak as you want.
 I decided to use Iced Jems baking cups for the cupcakes, I use these in ALL my cupcake bakes.
 I picked the pink polka dotted ones for this bake and the cupcakes look so good!
 The cases even open up into little plates to catch all the crumbs so you can eat every little bit of these cupcakes.
 They come in a variety of designs and I buy mine from here.

-As for the buttercream, I mixed together the icing sugar and butter (I would recommend using unsalted butter as opposed to Stork or margarine as I just think the icing would be too wet and wouldn’t pipe as well) and mixed until it was light and fluffy before adding two teaspoons of Gin.
-I painted to stripes inside the piping bag to give the icing a candy stripe effect before topping them with raspberries and strawberries.
-The strawberries I used were mini ones I found in Tesco as part of there imperfect fruit range and they just work perfectly on these cupcakes as they don’t take up the full of the buttercream, there is plenty of room for other decorations.
-Piping candy stripes are so simple and make your cupcakes look so PRETTY!
+As for the buttercream, I mixed together the icing sugar and butter and mixed until it was light and fluffy before adding two teaspoons of Gin.
+I painted stripes inside the piping bag with pink food colouring (although it looks redder in the pictures) to give the icing a candy stripe effect before topping them with raspberries and strawberries.
+The strawberries I used were mini ones I found in Tesco as part of there Imperfect Fruit Range and they just work perfectly on these cupcakes as they don’t take up the full of the top of the cupcakes, there is plenty of room for other decorations.

 This recipe makes 12 cupcakes.

 175g Unsalted Butter